Shelby Mustang: Specifications

-2nd generation 2011–2014 (S-197 II)
+2nd generation 2011–2014 (S197 II)

-2011-2014 Shelby GTS
+2011–2014 Shelby GTS

 The Shelby GTS was unveiled at the 2011 New York Auto Show, a new upgrade kit designed to be highly optioned and attainable to the masses.
 It was available in both V6 and V8 form configurations.
 "It's a car that reaches a younger buyer while acknowledging the economic realities of our times," said Shelby American president John Luft at the time.
 Customers could have their car shipped directly to Shelby's Las Vegas facility to be converted or they could deliver the car themselves.

 The basic GTS kit includes new front and rear fascias, a "deep draw" fiberglass hood, black billet grille, Shelby lettering on the trunk lid, the signature "Le Mans" dual stripes over the top and triple stripes with GTS lettering on the side, upgraded Baer brakes, a Borla exhaust system, new springs, shocks, and anti-roll bars.
 Additional options included a supercharger kit, even larger Baer brakes, adjustable camber/caster plates, a short-throw shifter, and BFGoodrich G-Force R1 race-compound tires.
 Shelby also added a serial number plaque and Shelby-badged floor mats.